captbilard/FCC-React-Redux-Tutorial/README.md

 # FCC-React-Redux-Tutorial
 A list of the solved challenges on freecodecamps react-redux challenge

-ii)Manage State Locally First
+1. Manage State Locally First
-iii) Extract State logic to redux
+2. Extract State logic to redux
+3. Use Provider to connect Redux to React